JudBie/Incident-Handlers-Journal/README.md

 ![Malicious Spreadsheet Entry Part 1](images/entry2-virustotal-part1.png)
 ![Malicious Spreadsheet Entry Part 2](images/entry2-virustotal-part2.png)

-**Date**: August 26, 2025

-**Incident Type**: Phishing Email with Malicious Payload

-**Tools Used**: VirusTotal - A sandbox environment tool that analyzes files to determine if they are malicious

-**The 5 W's:**

-- **Who**: A malicious actor who sent a phishing email to an employee
-- **What**: An employee received an email containing a password-protected spreadsheet.
-After downloading and entering the provided password, a malicious payload was activated on the employee's computer.
-- **When**: Tuesday, August 26, 2025 at 1:11 PM
-- **Where**: At a financial services office
-- **Why**: The employee downloaded and opened the malicious spreadsheet using the password provided in the email

-**My Analysis**: This was my first time using VirusTotal, and it was challenging but valuable.
-The password protection on the spreadsheet was a clever social engineering tactic - it added a sense of legitimacy and required the employee to take an active step (entering the password), which helped bypass some security measures.
-Using VirusTotal's sandbox environment allowed me to safely analyze the file without risking further infection.
-This incident taught me how attackers use seemingly legitimate business scenarios (like receiving a document) to deploy malware.
+**My thought process**: Using VirusTotal for the first time was challenging but eye-opening.
+I learned how the password protection on the spreadsheet was a clever social engineering tactic that added legitimacy and helped bypass automated security scans.
+The sandbox environment let me safely analyze suspicious files, which is a crucial skill for investigating potential malware without risking further infection.

-**Key Questions**:
-- Did the employee recognize any signs that this might be a phishing email?
-- Why was the spreadsheet password protected?
-(This was likely to evade automated security scans)

 ---